 - are the richest country in the world

 and yet we have:

-…which shows that we have enough resources and money, so homelessness and poverty should not be a thing in America.
+…which shows, in short, that we have enough resources and money, so homelessness and poverty should not be a thing in America.

 Profit Over Society and Advancement